Bored now, I want to get off the treadmill please!

 Claiming your State Pension

-The State Pension age is rising and is planned to reach 66 for both men and women by 2020, increasing to 67 between 2026 and 2028, and rising further after this in line with life expectancy.
+The State Pension age is rising and reached 66 for both men and women by 2020, increasing to 67 between 2026 and 2028, and rising further after this in line with life expectancy.
 The State Pension is a valuable source of index-linked income in retirement and you should check when you can expect to start claiming it.
 Use the Government’s State Pension calculator here.

 Make a will and look at Power of Attorney at the same time